Dehran Asanov: Arrest

 Asanov was arrested by German authorities in 2024 on allegations of "misusing donations".
-With his wide reach, he had been advocating for charity donations since 2021, however, in late 2024, his house was stormed, he arrested, after which the police found multiple "sacks of money and expensive luxury cars" in and around his property.
-The authorities accuse him of having used the donations for his personal life instead of donating them like promised.
+With his wide reach, he had been advocating for charity donations since 2021, however, in late 2024, his house was stormed and he was arrested, after which the police found multiple "sacks of money and expensive luxury cars" in and around his property.
+The authorities accused him of having used the donations for his personal life instead of donating them as promised.
 In July of 2025, Asanov was sentenced to 3 years of jail due to charity fraud.